MilanFatschel/AdvancedLaneFinding/README.md

 LaneDetection.ipynb (Under Measuring Cuvature of Lines)

-The radius of curvature for each line was then calculate with the Radius of Curvature formula which can be found in the code.
+The radius of curvature for each line was then calculated with the radius of curvature formula which can be found in the code.
 It was then necesaary to convert these values to real world space by using meters per pixels based on real lane measurements in each direction.
 Both of the curvatures were then averaged into one curvature.